Achtung Baby: Packaging and title

-The sleeve artwork for Achtung Baby was designed by Steve Averill, who had created the majority of U2's album covers, along with Shaughn McGrath.
+The sleeve artwork for Achtung Baby was designed by two employees from the design firm Works Associates: Steve Averill, U2's long-time album cover designer; and Shaughn McGrath, who had just joined the firm.
 To parallel the band's change in musical direction, Averill and McGrath devised sleeve concepts that used multiple colour images to contrast with the seriousness of the individual, mostly monochromatic images from previous U2 album sleeves.
-Rough sketches and designs were created early during the recording sessions, and some experimental designs were conceived to closely resemble, as Averill put it, "dance-music oriented sleeves.
-We just did them to show how extreme we could go and then everyone came back to levels that they were happy with.
+Rough sketches and designs were created early during the recording sessions, and some experimental designs were conceived to closely resemble dance music sleeves.
+Averill said: "We just did them to show how extreme we could go and then everyone came back to levels that they were happy with.
 But if we hadn't gone to these extremes it may not have been the cover it is now."

-An initial photo shoot with the band's long-time photographer Anton Corbijn was done near U2's Berlin hotel in late 1990.
+An initial photo shoot with the band's long-time photographer Anton Corbijn was conducted near U2's Berlin hotel in late 1990.
 Most of the photos were black-and-white, and the group felt they were not indicative of the spirit of the new album.
 They recommissioned Corbijn for an additional two-week photo shoot in Tenerife in February 1991, for which they dressed up and mingled with the crowds of the annual Carnival of Santa Cruz de Tenerife, presenting a more playful side of themselves.
 It was during the group's time in Tenerife and during a four-day shoot in Morocco in July that they were photographed in drag.
-Additional photos were taken in Dublin in June, including a shot of a naked Clayton.
-The images were intended to confound expectations of U2, and their full colour contrasted with the monochromatic imagery on past sleeves.
+Additional photos were taken in a Dublin studio in June, a session in which Corbijn captured long exposures over several minutes.
+One of the photos from this session depicted a naked Clayton.
+Overall, Corbijn's images for Achtung Baby were intended to confound expectations of U2, and their full colour contrasted with the monochromatic imagery on past sleeves.